Shell latest oil giant to see profits surge due to Iran war impact - MyJoyOnline

 "The answer is clear: strengthen the windfall tax on these indefensible profits and break our dependence on fossil fuels by powering our economy with homegrown renewables."

-Energy firms operating in the UK are subject to a windfall tax, called the Energy Profits Levy, that was introduced in 2022 as a response to soaring profits following Russia's full-scale invasion of Ukraine.
-Labour extended the life of the tax to March 2030.
+Energy firms operating in the UK are subject to a windfall tax, called the Energy Profits Levy, introduced in 2022 in response to soaring profits following Russia's full-scale invasion of Ukraine.
+Labour extended the tax's life to March 2030.

-However, the levy only applies to profits made from extracting oil and gas in the UK, whereas the bulk of energy giants' earnings are made overseas.
+However, the levy applies only to profits from extracting oil and gas in the UK, whereas the bulk of energy giants' earnings are made overseas.
 The UK accounts for less than 5% of Shell's global oil and gas production.

 Gas and electricity bills for most households in Britain are protected for the moment by the energy price cap.